JulianGoeltz/fastAndDeep/README.md

 If you run into any problems, have any comments or question, please feel free to create issues or pull requests, or contact us directly (julian.goeltz@kip.uni-heidelberg.de and laura.kriener@unibe.ch).

+> [!NOTE]
+> We are currently working on expanding the existing public code base to include (clean) code to train transmission delays alongside synaptic weights ([a preprint is available](https://arxiv.org/abs/2404.19165)).
+This code will be publicly available soon.

 ## Requirements
 Clone the repository with
 ```